Diplomatically Speaking: The Artist Management Soft Skill Nobody Teaches

 A few that matter most:

-These behaviours may feel subtle, but they are deeply felt by the people around you.
-Over time, they create a sense of steadiness, predictability and trust.
+These behaviors may feel subtle, but they are deeply felt by the people around you.
+Over time, they create a sense of steadiness, predictability, and trust.
 Teams feel more grounded.
 Artists feel more supported.
 Partners feel more confident working with you.

 Diplomacy is not just communication.
 It is leadership.